Visiting Ngong Ping–The Heart of Lantau Island

 Trivia: Origins of the Island’s Name

 “Lantau” is the transliteration of the island’s old Cantonese name.
 It literally means rotten head.
-This gives a hint of how Hong Kong’s largest outlying island was once thought of.
+This gives a hint at how Hong Kong’s largest outlying island was once thought of.

 Ngong Ping Village